pitabyte/Random-String-Generator-API/README.md

 # How to run

-To connect to your local Postgres database you may need to modify application.properties with your login and password.
+To connect to your local Postgres database you may need to modify application.properties file with your login and password.

-##Open command prompt and execute:
+## Open command prompt and execute:

 ```bash
 ### To run an app: